TOPLLab/WARDuino/tools/syrup/crates/wdebug/README.md

 and receiving is always nonblocking.

 The firmware does not provide request IDs, so `send` only confirms local frame acceptance.
+On success it returns `SentFrame`; `bytes()` is the exact accepted frame: command discriminator, canonical payload-length varint, then protobuf payload.
 State changes and operation results arrive as `DebugEvent` values.

 ```rust
 use wdebug::{DebugCommand, DebugSession};